DrakirL/DrakirL.github.io/p10/class/knight.md

 ### Level 1: Advanced Maneuvers
 Learn 3 different Maneuvers. <br>
 Your Maneuver Die is a d4. <br>
-If a Maneuver forces another creature to make a Test, use your Passive Martial Skill as the Difficulty.
+If a Maneuver forces another creature to make a Save, use your Passive Martial Skill as the Difficulty.

 ### Level 3: ???
 You learn an additional maneuver. <br>